huw-morris-lab/imputation/README.md

 Or use the HPC on kronos.

 The next step is to use plink to convert VCF format into binary files.
-Optional lines have been commented out. --double-id means that both family and within-family IDs to be set to the sample ID
 ```
+#--double-id means that both family and within-family IDs to be set to the sample ID

 plink --vcf new_allchromosomes.converted.R2_0.3.vcf.gz \
 --double-id \
 --allow-extra-chr 0 \